Mundelein College: History

-During the first few decades, Mundelein College resembled many other women's colleges in the United States.
-College courses offered covered both traditional liberal arts and practical life skills, ranging from Latin, philosophy, literature, physics, and chemistry to home economics and secretarial skills.
+During the first few decades, courses covered both traditional liberal arts and practical life skills, ranging from Latin, philosophy, literature, physics, and chemistry to home economics and secretarial skills.
 In the 1940s the Mundelein College Skyscraper boasted one of the country's highest observatories containing a telescope and the longest Foucault pendulum in existence at the time.
 Clubs were a major part of student life at Mundelein.
 In the first decade, twenty-two clubs were created, ranging from the Stylus (writing) Club and basketball team to the Chemistry Club and International Relations.
 The Verse Speaking Choir worked under contract with NBC Radio and its participants included Mercedes McCambridge (1937), Academy Award and Golden Globe winner.

 Upon the United States entry into World War II the Mundelein College student body participated in a variety of war effort activities.
 In addition to planting a victory garden near the library, Mundelein students held a jeep drive which raised funds equivalent to the cost of two United States Army Jeeps, held several blood drives, and purchased a war bond with the proceeds from their annual benefit.
 Mundelein College students also started the first Midwest college unit of the American Red Cross.

-In 1957 Sr. Mary Ann Ida Gannon, BVM became Mundelein College's sixth president and Mundelein College began a new phase of development.
+In 1957 Mary Ann Ida Gannon became Mundelein College's sixth president and Mundelein College began a new phase of development.
 That year 48 young sisters began their education side by side with Mundelein College's lay student population as part of the scholasticate program.
-Also that year Sr. Mary Ann Ida Gannon, BVM asked Sr. Mary Carol Frances Jegen, BVM to establish Mundelein College's first theology department.
+Also that year, Mary Ann Ida Gannon asked Mary Carol Frances Jegen to establish Mundelein College's first theology department.

-Sr. Mary Ann Ida Gannon, BVM initiated a college wide self-study in 1962 to determine Mundelein College's continued relevance as an institution of higher academic education.
+Mary Ann Ida Gannon initiated a college wide self-study in 1962 to determine Mundelein College's continued relevance as an institution of higher academic education.
 The results of the self-study became the driving force for several experimental programs.
 Mundelein College updated its mission statement, redesigned its term system and core curriculum.
 In 1965, the college implemented a Degree Completion Program for women who had dropped out of college before receiving their degrees.
 Beginning with the academic year 1970–71, the college offered students a self-directed course of study, within a group known as "Mandala."
 By 1974, the Weekend College in Residence program expanded upon the idea of the Degree Completion Program by offering working women the opportunity to achieve a degree while attending college only on the weekends.